tamazs/cds25-tutorial-auth/tutorials/00_authentication.md

 Any pattern will weaken the password.
 It also needs to be unique.
 Meaning that you must use a different password for each service you sign up to.
-That way if one of the services you are using has bad security and gets compromised then you don't leave the attackers open to authenticate as you on all the services you are using.
+That way, if one of the services you are using has bad security and gets compromised, then attackers can't use it do log in to your other accounts.

 How do you remember all those passwords then?
 You don't!
-As in modern day that would be beyond the capabilities of most people.
 What you need to do instead is to use a password manager.
 Password managers provide a secure way to store all your passwords using cryptography.
-As a user you only need to authenticate once to unlock your password manager.
+As a user, you only need to authenticate once to unlock your password manager.
-Then you use it access your passwords for all other accounts.
+Then you can access all of your passwords.
-It means that you will end up only having to remember one password.
+That way, you only need to remember one password for your password manager.
-Though you have to guard that one password with your life.
+You should guard that one password with your life.

 ### Password hashing

 As software developers, we actually don't want to save users passwords anywhere.
-Because if our system gets compromised then attackers could use the passwords to compromised accounts on other services for our users, as most people are still going to reuse the same couple of passwords.
+Because if our system gets compromised then attackers could use the passwords to compromise accounts on other services, since most people just reuse the same couple of passwords.

 Yes, you read correctly.
 We actually don't want to know our users passwords.
-We just want to know that they know the password they have chosen for our system to they can prove their identity to us that way.
+We just want to know that they know their password.

 Sound like a conundrum, doesn't it?
 How can we tell that a user knows their password without storing their password?
-The answer is hashing.
+The answer is **hashing**.

-Hashing is a special kind of function.
+A hashing function is a special kind of function.
 We can take some data (such as a password), run it through a hashing function to get some other data known as a hash.
 This hash has a couple of interesting properties.